Your first Component

 With the current implementation of our Header, you are able to place everything inside the slot.

-Let's add a restriction, so you are only able to place Button components inside it:
+restriction, so you are only able to place Button

 component Header {